What Is Creditworthiness?

 Furthermore, credit bureaus decide which data to consider in credit scoring.
 They generate reports based on the market they intend to serve.
 For example, those focusing on a specific area like tenant screening, retail, or utilities may ignore some financial data.

 Moreover, errors in credit reports can skew the credit scores of people.
 Incorrectly added negative items can drive down a score from fair to poor.
-Uncredited positive items can dock some points from a person’s credit score as well.
+Uncredited positive items can also dock some points from a person’s credit score.

 BY THE NUMBERS: Only 66% of Americans have found their credit reports to be error-free.